jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 Anything input as a CLI argument will take priority over config values.
 {% endhint %}

+You can pass any of the **Config Settings** and **Global Settings** options as a cli argument for the program

-For items not explained below, you can find their counterparts in the Configuration options to see what they do, or use `cyberdrop-dl --help` in your command prompt to get a full print out.
+For items not explained below, you can find their counterparts in the configuration options to see what they do

-For items within Download Options, Ignore Options, Runtime Options, and Sorting Options, you can prefix the argument with `--no-` to negate the option.
-For example, `--no-exclude-videos` will include videos in the download.
+Bool arguments like options within `Download Options`, `Ignore Options`, `Runtime Options`, etc. can be prefixed with `--no-` to negate them.
+Ex: `--no-auto-dedupe` will disable auto dedupe, overriding whatever the config option was set to.

 ```shell
 usage: cyberdrop-dl [OPTIONS] URL [URL...]